Superman vs. Beatlemania

 That's right, kids, a couple of guitar lessons and he's ready for stardom.
 Just think what that boy could accomplish if he put his mind to it.
 Of course it helps to have the most powerful being in the known universe standing by to help you land a gig.
 But hey, it's not like he's got anything better to do, right?

 Anyway, Jimmy forms his band ("Jimmy Olsen and His Carrot-Top Cut-Ups"), and they all don red wigs to resemble him.
-Superman recounts the story of a music-making monster on Krypton that once entranced his parents and many other Kryptonians, nearly leading them, Pied-Piper style, to their dooms.
+Superman recounts the story of a music-making monster on Krypton that once entranced our hero's parents and many other Kryptonians, nearly leading them, Pied-Piper style, to their deaths.
 Using his power of super-recall, he writes down the monster's tune on sheet music for Jimmy's band.
 When they play it, Superman loses his mind and goes into a dance/march across town.

 What follows is a series of unlikely occurrences "explained" away in a head-scratching denouement, but if that surprises you, you're obviously new to this site (Welcome!).
-The point is that pop music is again portrayed as foolishness performed by hacks, and this time we've added "potentially dangerous" to the mix.
+The point is that pop music is again portrayed as just so much foolish noise performed by hacks and charlatans, and apparently now "potential malefactors" as well.

-Apparently there were no hard feelings, however, because who should show up in the Beatles' first color film, Help! but Jimmy Olsen himself!
+All this dismissive mockery doesn't seem to have engendred any hard feelings, however, because who should show up in the Beatles' first color film, Help! but Jimmy Olsen himself!
 Early in the film, the lads are settling into their gadget-laden apartment when an electric organ emerges from the floor on a lift.
-Paul McCartney is at the keyboard, but instead of sheet music we see a row of vintage DC Comics.
+Paul McCartney takes to the keyboard, but instead of sheet music we see a row of vintage DC Comics.

 We can just make out bits of the Superman and Jimmy Olsen mastheads, with one issue of Action Comics opened to a Supergirl splash page.